Harsha-QA/AutomationPOM/README.md

 Download and unzip the the project on local machine Open eclipse, select import option
 Import the downloaded project.
-To run the test,open testng.xml,right click and run as testNG.
+To run the tests,open testng.xml,right click and run as testNG.